You’ve decided to start your own blog. You may have already purchased a domain name and installed WordPress. Hopefully my step-by-step guide helped.

 - This if off by default but just make sure “Anyone can register” is ticked off.

 (In Settings > Writing > Update Services)

-- I don’t think I’ve ever received any visitors thanks to this but it’s a 2-min, one-time job so I keep doing it
+Pings help you automatically notify different online services when you publish a new post.
+I don’t think I’ve ever received any visitors thanks to this but it’s a 2-min, one-time job so I recommend you do it in any case.

 Make your site visible to search engines